Last updated MAY 31, 2015 | Download

 Access to Driver’s Licenses for Immigrant Youth Granted DACA

-Immigrant youth granted deferred action under the Deferred Action for Childhood Arrivals (DACA) program have been able to obtain driver’s licenses in nearly every state.
+Immigrant youth granted deferred action under the Deferred Action for Childhood Arrivals (DACA) program are now able to obtain driver’s licenses in every state.

 DACA Recipients Are Lawfully Present

 Deferred action is a longstanding form of relief that is included specifically in the federal REAL ID Act as a lawful status that would permit the issuance of a federally recognized driver’s license, valid during the period of authorized stay in the U.S. In its “Frequently Asked Questions About Deferred Action for Childhood Arrivals” (the version dated Jan.
 18, 2013), USCIS confirmed that people granted deferred action under DACA are authorized by DHS to be present in the U.S. and are therefore considered to be lawfully present during the period of their deferred action grant.

 Because the rules governing eligibility for driver’s licenses vary by state, a grant of DACA does not provide access to a state driver’s license automatically.
 But otherwise-eligible DACA recipients who obtain an employment authorization document and a Social Security number are now able to obtain a license in every state.

 The rules in most states either list deferred action specifically as meeting a lawful presence requirement or provide that an employment authorization document is acceptable to establish eligibility for a license.
 Like other driver’s license applicants, DACA recipients also must provide proof of identity and age, and also meet the state residence requirements, in order to obtain a license.
 (For an earlier review of the state laws affecting access to driver’s licenses for DACA recipients, see www.nilc.org/dacadriverslicenses.html.)